Digital-Grinnell/migrate-MODS-to-dcterms/MIGRATION-WORKFLOW.md

 Next, I selected `Add Files` then navigated to the local directory containing our `postcards-expanded.csv` file and picked it.
 Next I clicked on `Upload All` to send that CSV file off for later processing.
 Then I clicked `OK` and was transported back to a _Digital Uploader_ page showing my ID with a status of `Upload Complete`.

-Now we need to turn to our `aws S3` commandline tool.
+Now we need to turn to our `aws S3` command line tool.

 ## Engaging Amazon `aws`